robotsorcerer/LyapunovLearner/README.md

 #### Options

-+ `--silent/-si`: Optimize the Lyapunov function in silent mode.
++ `--silent/-si`: Optimize the control Lyapunov function in silent mode.

 + `--model/-md`: Which saved model to use? `w` or `s`.

-+ `--visualize/-vz`: Do we want to visualize the regions of attraction of the Lyapunov dynamics as we are updating the system on screen?
++ `--visualize/-vz`: Do we want to visualize the regions of attractor (ROA) of the Lyapunov dynamics as we are updating the system on screen?

-+ `--pause_time/-pz`: Time between updating the stabilization of the dynamical system on the pyplot display screen.
++ `--pause_time/-pz`: Time between updating the stabilization of the dynamical system's reaching motions on the `pyplot` display screen.

-+ `--kappa0/-kp`: Exponential coeff. in class-Kappa function.
++ `--kappa0/-kp`: Exponential coefficient in the class-Kappa function that guarantees `V` is positive outside the equlibrium point/region.

 + `--traj_num/-tn`: Length of time to simulate trajectory corrections.

-+ `--rho0/-rh`: Coeff. of class-Kappa function.
++ `--rho0/-rh`: Coefficient of class-Kappa function.

 #### Jupyter Notebook Interactive Example